I’m Nathan Miller, a portrait & wildlife painter who recently moved from Nosara, Costa Rica to St. Petersburg, Florida.

 Since I was young, I enjoyed drawing and painting.
 When I wasn’t drawing dragons and animals, I could be found sketching out ideas with social messages.
-Using art as a means to express ideas and spread positive messages, encouraged me to eventually pursue a career in graphic design.
+My art was a blend of doodles, dragons, animals, people, and illustrations that expressed concerns about issues confronting humanity.

 When I was fifteen, I moved to Israel and attended the American International School.
 During those years I had fallen in love with acrylic painting and sculpting with clay.
 Nearly everything I painted and sculpted was inspired by my travels to Kenya and Uganda.
 Africa impacted me in ways that would not be matched until I moved to Costa Rica years later.

 When I was eighteen, I moved back to the United States and majored in graphic design at the University of Florida.
-And while I entertained the idea of becoming a painting major, my interest in what most would call the more practical art prevailed.
+And while I entertained the idea of becoming a painting major, my interest in Graphic Design prevailed.

 Thank you for visiting my site!

 Check out my Blog for a deeper look at what inspires my art.